Participate in Shabbat

 Every Shabbat and for most other Jewish holidays, it is customary to light candles.
 During our Shabbat services, members of our community are invited to light a candle in celebration of a special event in their lives, the marking of a birthday or anniversary, or in honoring the memory of a deceased loved one.
 As it is part of Jewish tradition, we encourage those wishing to participate in lighting a Shabbat candles to contribute a gift “L’Chayim” in multiples of $18—the numerical value of the Hebrew word “Chayim” meaning “life.”
 You are welcome to make such a donation on your own behalf, in memoriam of a loved one, or on behalf of someone else.

 It is traditional on Shabbat to make a financial contribution to a charity.
 In most Jewish homes is a Tzedakah Box where family members drop a few coins or a few dollars earmarked for a charity of their choice.
 Tzedakah is often understood to mean charity, but it also means righteousness or justice.
 Performing such an act of giving is part of many Jewish mindfulness practices of both humility and generosity, what we call Gemilut Chasadim—Acts of Loving-Kindness.
 What we practice as individuals, we also practice as a community.
 Each quarter, the Board of Directors of Bet Alef designates a local charitable organization as the recipient for our community’s Tzedakah.
 Members and attendees of our Shabbat services are invited to participate in this millenia-old practice by sharing a few dollars split between Bet Alef and the designated organization.
-We currently share our Tzedakah with Plant for the Planet.
+We currently share our Tzedakah with Aurora Commons.
 Don’t wait for our next Shabbat, contribute to our Tzedakah right now.